BearWithAFez/Takuzu/README.md

 ## Getting Started

 Just go to the link next to the title, and you'll see the current version in action!
 Why is this made?
-To challenge myself and have a productive project in Fall 2017.
+To challenge myself and have a productive project.

 ## Built With